-During the experiment, which is still ongoing, the farmers equipped their cows with a special VR helmet in the hope of improving the general "emotional mood" of their herd.
+During the experiment, which is still in progress, the farmers equipped their cows with a special VR helmet in the hope of improving the general "emotional mood" of their herd.

-A bit like the evolved version of listening to Mozart, which in the past has proven to have an effect on cows.
+A little bit the evolved version of listening to Mozart, which in the past has proven to have an effect on cows.

 Away that bad winter: welcome, good weather.

-Farmers collaborated with virtual reality developers and veterinarians to simulate a credible (for cows) virtual spring meadow environment.
+Farmers collaborated with virtual reality developers and veterinarians to simulate a believable (for cows) virtual spring meadow environment.

 The results?
-At first glance promising: the behavior of the 'VR cow' certainly seems to improve, and experts note "a general reduction in anxiety" among the animals.
+At first glance promising: the behavior of the 'VR cow' certainly appears to improve, and experts note "a general reduction in anxiety" among the animals.

-After this first phase that I would define as “empirical,” farmers will have the opportunity to offer their livestock a much more advanced simulation.
+After this first phase, which I would define as "empirical," farmers will have the opportunity to offer their livestock a much more advanced simulation.

 VR helmet for cows: ethical doubts at all levels